zying0827/LSV-PA/lsv/pa1/README.md

 6: 1 2 3
 ```

-***Notice.*** For problems 4.1 and 4.2, you may see some built-in functions to perform functional simulations on BDD or AIG.
+***Notice.*** Note that there may be some built-in functions in ABC computing cut enumeration.
 You are allowed to refer to them, but you have to write your own procedures.
 Directly calling or copying from the built-in functions will be viewed as plagiarism.

 ### Files to Submit
 1. The BLIF file in problem 2(a).
-2. The PDF report named report.pdf.
+2. The PDF report named `report.pdf`.
-3. The source codes in problem 4.
+3. The source codes in problem 4 (by pull request).